khusmann/interlacer/README.md

 and type conversions to make sense of them.

-Interlacer was created based on the insight that values and missing reasons should be handled as separate *channels* of the same variable.
+Interlacer was created based on the insight that values and missing reasons can be handled as separate *channels* of the same variable.
 Interlacer provides functions that load variables from interlaced data sources into two separate columns: One containing the variable’s values, the other containing its missing reasons.
 As it turns out, this